 The shape of your space will fundamentally determine how people can move safely within it.
 For example, if your space has an island then everyone has to move comfortably around the outside edge.
 Consider where the doors and exits are too.

 Number of levels

 Some restaurants are multi-story so you'll have to think about the food service, and how big your kitchen will need to be to accommodate such a large space.
 A very large, multi-level restaurant will need a large kitchen, and a clear path for exits and entrances to reduce workplace accidents.
-A staff service lift may be a nessecity in a busy restaurant, but this comes at a cost.
+A staff service lift, for kitchen porters or waiters, may be a necessity in a busy restaurant, but this comes at a cost.